puppetlabs/puppetdb/documentation/install_via_module.markdown

 * [Enable the Puppet Platform package repository]({{puppet}}/puppet_platform.html) on your PuppetDB server and Puppet master server.
-* Grab the PuppetDB and PuppetDB-termini packages, and import them into your site's local package repos.
+* If you don't use the Puppet Platform repository, make the PuppetDB and PuppetDB-terminus packages available via your alternate installation strategy.
+  For the module install to succeed a command like `yum install puppetdb`, or the equivalent one that uses your system's package manager, needs to be able to succeed.

 Step 2: Assign classes to nodes
 -----